Welcome! Here you’ll find a few examples of some of the projects we’ve been considering in this workshop.

 Throughout the first year and in the following years as well , I recommend that students have opportunities to explore many more pattern design projects based on traditional designs of varying complexity from different times and cultures.
-In this way, students have opportunities to apply, develop, and expand their skills and insights within this genre of visual arts expression.
+In this way, students will have opportunities to apply, develop, and expand their skills and insights within this important genre of visual arts expression.

 So that you can see a specific example of this spiraling process and how it would work during a month long pattern unit for First Graders, I’ll summarize here a study we would make (after the initial pattern lesson) of an actual three-dimensional, hand-painted amphora from Mexico.
-For the first lesson, youngsters have an opportunity to admire and discuss the the two-foot tall vase and consider how it was made, by whom, with what materials, and for what function / purpose.
+To begin, the youngsters have an opportunity to admire and discuss the two-foot tall vase and to consider how it was made, by whom, with what materials, and for what function / purpose.
 They also learn some of the the traditional names for the parts of a pot.
 These present a charming analogy to the parts of the human body (from mouth, lips, neck, shoulders, belly, to foot) The children usually found this part of the lesson rather amusing, yet at the same time they were boosting their art history knowledge and vocabulary.
 They were also exercising their imaginative, analogous thinking capacities.

 Next, we used this project to strengthen youngters conscious awareness of symmetry.
 As they stood next to their tables and put their two hands together, they were asked to notice how their left hand perfectly matched their right one.
-From this observation, we embarked on a definition and discussion of the concept/ ide ‘symmetry,’ and the English word which derives from the Greek words for equal measure.
-(Here’s an example of how we would use the visual arts to promote math thinking and concepts (equivalence) in the artroom – a definite goal of STEAM).
-The children saw how they could check directly and test or even measure to see that their two hands were equal in measure to one another – that they formed perfect reflections / mirror images of one another as well.
-They could notice, by deliberately using their powers of “observation,” that their classmates’ two eyes, ears, arms, and legs and our own eyes, ears, arms and legs matched.
-They realized that human bodies can often be described using this word ‘symmetry.’
+From this observation, we embarked on a definition and discussion of the concept/ idea of ‘symmetry,’ and the English word which derives from the Greek words for equal measure.
+(Here’s an example of how we would use the visual arts to promote math thinking and concepts (such as equivalence) in the artroom – a definite goal of STEAM).
+The children saw how they could check directly and test or even measure to see that their two hands were equal to one another – that they formed perfect reflections / mirror images of one another as well.
+They could notice, by deliberately using their powers of “observation,” that their classmates’ two eyes, ears, arms, and legs – as well as their own eyes, ears, arms and legs – matched.
+They realized that human bodies have many features that can be described by using this word ‘symmetry.’

-We then (depending upon the interests of the students) talk about the fact that most vertebrate/backboned animals have symmetrical bodies (even many creatures such as butterflies, crickets or lobsters have such a pattern in their body).
+We then (depending upon the interests of the students) talked about the fact that most vertebrate/backboned animals have symmetrical bodies (even many creatures such as butterflies, crickets or lobsters have such a pattern in their body).
 We would comment that if you thought about it, you could imagine that most creatures have a midline, and if they could somehow flatten out their bodies and fold them along that midline, then the two halves of their bodies would match – just like our hands do.
 We wondered about why this might be.
 We then tried standing on just one foot and discovered how much harder it is to balance when we’re not standing with a symmetrical base.
-We would talk about this and sometimes conclude that bilateral symmetry (and other types of symmetry we’ll discuss later) may provide living creatures with a little more stability as they try to move about their world.
+We would talk about this and sometimes conclude that bilateral symmetry (and other types of symmetry we’d discuss later) might provide living creatures with a little more stability as they tried to move about their world.
 (That there might be other reasons as well could also be acknowledged.)

-Next the students learned an art technique for creating perfectly symmetrical paper cutouts – in this case in the shape of an amphora. ( Later, we’ll use this same method to make hearts, butterflies, trees, paper dolls, stand-up animals, and other cut paper projects. ) The technique for this amphora project involves carefully folding a piece of paper in half and placing/matching the folded paper’s midline to the straight side of a pattern that shows half of the symmetrical object being produced – in this case, the amphora.
+Next the students learned an art technique for creating perfectly symmetrical paper cutouts – in this case in the shape of an amphora. ( Later, we would use this same method to make hearts, butterflies, trees, paper dolls, stand-up animals, and other cut paper projects.)
+The technique for this amphora project involves carefully folding a piece of paper in half and placing / matching the folded paper’s midline to the straight side of a pattern that shows half of the symmetrical object being produced – in this case, the amphora.
 The pattern is carefully traced with a pencil and then the student cuts along the resultant line.
-Next they unfold the paper.
+Next, they unfold the paper.
 A perfectly symmetrical object should result!
 As scaffolding for my first graders, I often made symmetrical templates (not halves) out of a distinctive color, labeled these as PATTERNS, and then instructed the children to match the pattern to the folded rectangular construction paper fold to fold before doing the tracing of the curving contour of the amphora.
 That made the task much more intuitive for some of them.
 I also cut a path through the base of the handle or handles for less advanced students.
 For more skilled youngsters, I taught them how to cut a hole right in the center of the handle area – a nice skill to learn for those who were ready.
-(STEAM Aside for teachers: Can you envision how physically matching a piece of material to its template and cutting out objects to create symmetrical forms could help build students’ cognitive and motor memories of this process?
+(STEAM aside for teachers: Can you envision how physically matching a piece of material to its template and cutting out objects to create symmetrical forms could help build students’ cognitive and motor memories of this process?
 Can your principals, school boards and student families understand this as well?.
-Do you see how this sort of activity can generate a vivid motor memory that could serve as a foundation for later conscious insights and verbal formulations that will be useful for science learning?
-Can you imagine how these kinesthetic activities could possibly make the idea of RNA and DNA transcription more richly evocative and meaningful when your youngsters learn about this in 6th grade life science, or when they encounter (on a larger scale) processes such as mitosis, cell division or budding eukaryotes?
+Do you see how this sort of activity can generate a vivid motor memory that could serve as a foundation for later conscious insights and verbal formulations that are very useful for science learning?
+Can you imagine how these kinesthetic activities could possibly make the idea of RNA and DNA transcription more richly evocative and meaningful when the youngsters learn about this in 6th grade life science, or when they encounter (on a larger scale) processes such as mitosis, cell division or budding eukaryotes?)

-Here are several sample amphoras that first grade students cut out and then decorated with their own original banded patterns.
-Unlike this young artist, some students this age are not as concerned with developing beautiful banded patterns that continue all across the amphora.
-And this is to be expected.
+Here are sample amphoras that first grade students cut out and then decorated with their own original banded patterns.
+Please note that many students of this age are not very concerned with developing beautiful banded patterns that continue all across their amphora.
 I might try to encourage such children to continue the patterns a little further across the width of the object, but if that isn’t their plan, I certainly have learned to accept that.

 This is a project that was typically part of the first or second grade curriculum.

-More experienced students would try a coiled method with more precise decorations.
-We would also discuss in greater depth the cone shaped base of these cooking pots – which is thought to be an adaptation for better heat conduction when the vessels were placed in or over the actual fire pit.
-There is a charming and detailed narrative plus linw drawings of the process of making these coiled pots contained in chapter 11 of Howard Russell’s beautiful book Indian New England Before the Mayflower (Hanover, NH and London, England: University Press of New England, 1980, p.
+More experienced students would try a coiled method of pot constructin with more precise decorations.
+We would also discuss in greater depth the cone shaped base of these cooking pots – which is thought to be an design feature that provided for better heat conduction when the vessels were placed in or over the actual fire pit.
+There is a charming and detailed narrative (in addition to line drawings of the process for making these coiled pots) contained in chapter 11 of Howard Russell’s beautiful book Indian New England Before the Mayflower (Hanover, NH and London, England: University Press of New England, 1980, p.
 106 – 110).
-I used to read this to the students in summer programs at a local nature center, and this passage added considerably to their understanding of how ceramic production was interwoven with daily life.
+I used to read this to the students in summer programs at a local nature center, and this evocative story added considerably to their understanding of how ceramic production was interwoven with daily life.